Recent Changes to Slip & Fall Liability Law Imposes a Mandate Duty Upon a Tenant to Inform a Landlord, among othersPage last modified: January 08 2022

 As Per the Recent Change In Occupier Law That Statutorily Requires a Tenant to Inform a Landlord When a Notice of Slip & Fall Injury Is Received, Can the Tenant Be Evicted For Failing to Do So?

-A Helpful Guide For How to Understand the Recent Changes to Occupier Liability Law Including Slip and Fall Notice Requirements
+Understanding the Recent Changes to Occupier Liability Law Including Slip and Fall Notice Requirements

 The New Law